jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 ---
 ## Alpha and Beta

-- Alpha is cleariest the sexiest term in the regression.
+- Alpha is clearly the sexiest term in the regression.
 - It is the Holy Grail all active managers seek.
 - A hedge-fund's quest for alpha *defies* the Capital Asset Pricing Model (CAPM), since they would be compensated for risk that is not systematic.
-- A hedge fund's alpha and beta are estiamted with significant error.
+- A hedge fund's alpha and beta are estimated with significant error.
 Hencem if a hedge fund has an estimated alpha of 6%, how do we know if this is luck or skill?
 - Researches often look at the t-statistic.
 - We can also compute a strategy's excess return above and beyond several risk exposures, e.g. the Fama-French 3-factor model.
 $$